-Passing score on the COMPASS / CMAT or passing MAT 20; ENG 91 or ESL 91 aid them in applying mathematical concepts to job situations.
+Passing score on the COMPASS / CMAT or passing MAT 20; ENG 91 or ESL 91

+This course is designed for Allied Health majors and will aid them in applying mathematical concepts to job situations.
 The course will include: an integrated review of arithmetic and algebraic skills required for the Allied Health Professions, mathematical topics pertaining to Pharmacology and Radiology, conversion using metric, household and apothecary systems of measurement, preparation of oral-medication, solutions, medical dosage, variations and introduction to linear, exponential and logarithmic functions, understanding graphs, charts and application problems.